-As of the end of the current fiscal year, the City's governmental funds reported a combined ending fund balance of \$47.6 million, an increase of \$19.0 million, primarily related to the issuance of revenue bonds by the Public Facilities Authority (PFA) to finance various capital projects that did not start until the end of fiscal year 2023 and the timing of capital projects in other funds.
-Of this balance, \$16.2 million is restricted by law or contractual agreement in the SPLOST, ARPA, Opioid Settlement, and Downtown Development Authority funds. \$4.7 million is committed by Mayor and City Council as an Opportunity Fund to finance economic development projects that may arise throughout the year.
-Another \$17.9 million is assigned for capital projects and debt service.
-The remaining balance, \$8.1 million, is unassigned and can be used to meet the near-term operating needs of the City.
+As of June 30, 2024, the City's governmental funds reported a combined ending fund balance of \$45.9 million, a decrease of \$1.7 million due to the planned use of fund balance to complete capital projects.
+Of this balance, \$23.7 million is restricted by law or contractual agreement in the SPLOST, ARPA, and Opioid Settlement funds. \$5.4 million is committed by the Mayor and City Council as an Opportunity Fund to finance economic development projects that may arise throughout the year.
+Another \$8.1 million is assigned for capital projects and debt service appropriations of fund balance.
+The remaining balance, \$8.5 million, is unassigned and can be used to meet the near-term operating needs of the City.